What Is AES Encryption? A Quick Breakdown

 Think of a locked box with a special key.
 You put a letter inside, lock the box, and hand it to a friend.
 Only someone with the right key can open it.
 That’s how AES encryption works.

 Now, let’s make it digital.
 Say you have a message: “Hello”.
-AES turns it into a scrambled code, like “A8F3D2C9…”.
+The AES cipher turns it into a scrambled code, like “A8F3D2C9…”.
 No one can read it without the key.
 When the right person gets it, they use the key to turn it back into “Hello.”

 What is the importance of AES encryption?